-- B. Annex IX, Section 8.6.2., Column 2 specifies that a sub-chronic toxicity study (90 days) does not need to be conducted if all the following conditions are met: - 1. the substance is unreactive, insoluble and not inhalable, and - 2. there is no evidence of absorption, and - 3. there is no evidence in a 28-day 'limit test', particularly if such a pattern is coupled with limited human exposure.
+Annex IX, Section 8.6.2., Column 2 specifies that a sub-chronic toxicty study (90 days) does not need to be conducted if:

+- 1. the substance is unreactive, insoluble and not inhalable, and - 2. there is no evidence of absorption, and - 3. there is no evidence in a 28-day 'limit test', particularly if such a pattern is coupled with limited human exposure.

-On this attempt to adapt the information requirement we have identified the following issues:
+With regard to the criteria listed above, we identified the following issues:

-- a) Niobium oxides may be used as solid acid catalysts due to their surface acidic properties.
-Therefore the physico-chemical properties of the Substance does not support that it has no inherent chemical reactivity.
-Consequently, the condition set out in point 1 above is not fulfilled. - b) As specified in ECHA Guidance R.7c, particles with aerodynamic diameters below 100 μ m have the potential to be inhaled.
-Particles with aerodynamic diameters below 50 μ m may reach the thoracic region and those below 15 μ m the alveolar region of the respiratory tract.
-The granulometry study from your dossier and conducted according to OECD TG 110 shows a D50 of 40.34 μ m.
+- a) As specified in ECHA Guidance R.7c, particles with aerodynamic diameters below 100 μm have the potential to be inhaled.
+Particles with aerodynamic diameters below 50 μm may reach the thoracic region and those below 15 μm the alveolar region of the respiratory tract.
+In your dossier, you have provided a granulometry study according to ISO 13320:2009 (laser diffraction method) with the Substance.
+The D50 was determined at 21.79 μm .
 Therefore you did not demonstrate that the Substance is not inhalable.
-Consequently, the condition set out in point 1 above is not fulfilled. - c) As specified in ECHA Guidance R.7a, the justification for the absence of absorption must be based on evidence that no absorption occurs.
+Consequently, the condition set out in point 1 above is not fulfilled. - b) As specified in ECHA Guidance R.7a, the justification for the absence of absorption must be based on evidence that no absorption occurs.
 You provide statements that absorption is not significant but these statements are not supported by experimental evidence in your dossier showing that the Substance is not absorbed by any relevant route of exposure.
-Consequently, the condition set out in point 2 above is not fulfilled. - d) With regard to human exposure, as explained in section i) of the Appendix on general considerations, the information from your dossier does not fulfil the criteria of Annex XI, Section 3.2.
+Therefore, the condition set out in point 2 above is not fulfilled.

+c) With regard to human exposure, as explained in section i) of the Appendix on general considerations, the information from your dossier does not fulfil the criteria of Annex XI, Section 3.2.
 Therefore you did not demonstrate that human exposure is limited.
-Consequently, the condition set out in point 3 above is not fulfilled.
+Therefore, the condition set out in point 3 above is not fulfilled.

-Therefore, your adaptation according to Annex IX, Section 8.6.2., Column 2 is rejected.
+Consequently, your adaptation according to Annex IX, Section 8.6.2., Column 2 is rejected.

-Based on the above, the information requirement is not fulfilled.
+Based on the above the information requirement is not fulfilled.